matthewbsparks/seutdxapi/README.md

 # TODO

 - [ ] Decide on a UI representation to render all the .json data to ([BubbleTea](https://github.com/charmbracelet/bubbletea) vs web UI?)
+- [ ] Determine project structure for separating KB articles and SC services from each other
+- [ ] Create JSON marshaler functions to handle the JSON DateTime format

+## Tickets

-- [ ] Complete the Ticket struct with all relevant fields from the API and add additional endpoints and calls
+- [ ] Decide on remaining fields for ticket struct and add them
-- [ ] Move Ticket print statements from main.go and into the ticket functions
+- [ ] Create some ticket print functions inside ticket.go
+- [ ] Create first function for changing ticket `StatusName` via POST to test

+## KB

-- [ ] Implement article struct and calls for interfacing with the knowledge base
+- [ ] Decide on relevant article fields and create article struct
+- [ ] Create first GetArticle function and associated early print functions

+## Services

+- [ ] Decide on relevant service fields and create service struct
+- [ ] Create first GetService function and associated early print functions